 The description of the political turning point is especially interesting – from the time of the communist hopelessness decorated with colorful tins put on the shelf to economical lawlessness of the 1990s.
 Jolanta, who cannot fit into the adults' world, and with her view on life summed up in the spell "not to speak, not to trust, not to feel", is an emblem of destructive traumas, passed on from generation to generation.
 Time and place have also played their part ("Polityka", 15 Sep 2015).

-In her Black Market Moneychanger (Cinkciarz), Chutnik transposes a mystery murder case from Sopot to the 1980s.
-However, the plot unfolds in Warsaw illuminated by lights coming from discos attended by hoodlums.
+In her Black Market Moneychanger (Cinkciarz, trans.
+AP), Chutnik transposes a mystery murder case from Sopot to the 1980s.
+However, the plot unfolds in Warsaw, illuminated by lights coming from discos attended by hoodlums.
 Maciej Robert notes:

 Chutnik treats the intrigue as a pretext.
-She’s more into a psychological portrait of the protagonists – not just the perpetrator and the victim but the entire society.
-Conveying the spirit of the 1980s is key. ("Polityka", 22 Nov 2016).
+She’s more into painting a psychological portrait of the protagonists – not just the perpetrator and the victim but the entire society.
+Conveying the spirit of the 1980s is key to it (Polityka, 22 Nov.
+2016).

 Apart from writing, Chutnik also boxes.
-In her 2017 Women who Fight: Conversations with Fighters she combines the two passions.
-She interviewed women who train martial arts – fighters, coaches as well as amateurs.
+In her 2017 Women Who Fight: Conversations with Fighters she combines the two passions.
+She interviewed female martial artists – fighters and coaches as well as amateurs.